polyhedralpress/project-polyhedral/polyhedral/src/08-Combat.md

 you make an opportunity attack even if you have a feature that gives you additional attacks.

+### Rally
+You can use your action to rally yourself, drawing on an inner reserve of strength and vigor.
+By doing so you gain all of the benefits of a short rest.
+After you've rallied yourself, you must complete a long rest before you can use this action again.

 ### Hidden Attackers and Obscured Targets
 If a combatant is hidden, because they have concealed themselves or because they are invisible, attack rolls made against it have disadvantage.
 If you make an